ZaquariA/Phase-3-Project/README.md

 For this project, we'll be working with an Order domain that with take the id's of the Pizza class and Customer class.

+Pizza Parlor is an app that allows you to be able to place an order

 # We have three models:

 - Order